Light of the world

 Rising together till she fell.

-And she refused his advances one day.
+But she refused his advances one day.

 So he stained her cloak with fear one night.